aiberlin/SomBat_2020/sc/README.md

 ### scwork/SomBat-touchosc

 - "SomBat2.touchosc" is a TouchOsc layout to simulate the SomBat's HW interface.
-ToDo: make HW interface incl. python xlator.
+Done: make HW interface incl. python xlator.
 Copy OSC addresses from here.
 - the other file, "touchosc-SomBat.desc.scd" is a SC description for the incoming SC commands in the Modality format.

 ### localQuarks
-these are [Quarks](https://doc.sccode.org/Guides/UsingQuarks.html) dependencies to bestored locally:
+these are [Quarks](https://doc.sccode.org/Guides/UsingQuarks.html) dependencies to be stored locally:

 - adclib
 - Influx